 Contact lenses and children alert!

-If your teenager wears contacts, be sure he or she understands the importance of avoiding eye irritation and infections by:
+If your teenager wears contacts, be sure he or she understands the importance of avoiding eye irritation and infections and the possibility of vision loss by:

 - Not sharing or swapping contacts with someone else